anasakhomach/anasakhomach.github.io/_projects/12_project.md

 * **Weekday Dominance:** Traffic and sales were significantly higher during weekdays, with a peak during business hours (9 am - 5 pm).
 This suggests a B2B audience or customers who shop during their workday.
 * **Explosive Growth:** The business saw a 436% growth in monthly sessions from March to December 2012.
-* **Holiday Surge:** A massive spike in traffic was observed around Black Friday, indicating a strong seasonal component to the business.
+* **Holiday Surge:** A big spike in traffic happened around Black Friday, which points to a strong seasonal effect.

 ### 3. Analyzing Channel Performance

-We then delved deeper into the performance of different marketing channels, specifically comparing `gsearch` and `bsearch`.
+I then looked closer at the performance of different marketing channels, comparing `gsearch` and `bsearch`.

 ![Channel Portfolio Analysis Dashboard](/assets/img/fuzzy_factory_report/output_7_0.png)